 In the public health service, the National Ambulance Service provides ambulance services for transporting seriously ill people to hospitals or between hospitals.
 The Dublin Fire Brigade provides an emergency ambulance service for the greater Dublin area.

-Emergency ambulance services can be contacted by telephoning 999 or 112.
+You can contact emergency ambulance services by telephoning 999 or 112.
 (The 112 number applies throughout the EU).
 All calls are free.

-Where services are provided to bring patients to or from non-urgent healthcare, other vehicles may be used if appropriate (for example taxis or minibuses).
+If you are being brought to or from non-urgent healthcare, other vehicles may be used if appropriate (for example taxis or minibuses).
 The Intermediate Care Service provides vehicles for transport of patients between hospitals and other medical facilities to ensure emergency ambulances are available to respond to emergencies.